 TED talks can be a mixed bag.
 Some are insightful, useful, and thought-provoking.
 Others aren’t so helpful or just downright odd.
-We decided to separate the wheat from the chaff and find the best TED talks enterprise sellers can use to close more deals and engage with prospects more effectively.
+We decided to separate the wheat from the chaff and find the best TED talks enterprise sellers can use to improve their enterprise sales techniques, close more deals and engage with prospects more effectively.
 Best of all, none of the ones we selected include a man worth $700 million lecturing you about poverty.

-Without further adieu, let’s look at the best TED talks you can use to up your game.
+Without further adieu, let’s look at the best TED talks you can use to up your enterprise sales techniques.

 Listen Well— Even In Silence